-The merge function is definitely one of the most useful functions of the Synkronizer Excel Compare add-in.
-It lets you transfer values from sheet 1 to sheet 2 and vice versa.
-You can merge individual cells values or move different columns/rows from the source to target sheet, and have your primary sheet updated in seconds.
+The merge function is definitely one of the most useful features of the Synkronizer Excel Compare add-in.
+You can transfer individual cells or move different columns/rows from the source to target sheet, and have your primary sheet updated in seconds.

 To update one or more differences, select them on the Synkronizer's pane and click one of the 4 update buttons - the first and last buttons update all differences, while the 2nd and 3rd buttons update selected differences only (the button arrows indicate the transfer direction):

-In my opinion, Synkronizer is one of the best tools to compare files in Excel, but it's not the only option available to you.
-A handful of other comparison tools exist, which basically provide the same set of features in different implementations.
+Synkronizer is certainly worth your attention, but it's not the only way to compare files in Excel.
+A handful of other comparison tools exist, which basically provide the same set of features but in different implementations.

 Using the xlCompare utility, you can compare two Excel files, worksheets, names and VBA Projects.
 It identifies added, deleted and changed data and allows you to quickly merge differences.
 In addition, it provides the following options: